 This study examined 30 social enterprises across various regions of Somalia.
 The study selected these enterprises from multiple impact sectors, including agriculture, agro-processing, healthcare, fisheries, information technology, energy.
 Female ownership and leadership were also considered critical factors while selecting enterprises for the study.
-The research focused on analysing enterprises' operations in Somalia with respect to their reach, business models, access to finance, scale, profitability, business process innovation, marketing strategies, etc. The study helps understand the growth trajectory, financial progress, and impact created by social enterprises and how they play a critical role in developing a resilient and inclusive private sector in Somalia.
-The study of social enterprises is also essential to determine the progress of developmental programs within the country.
+The research focused on analysing enterprises' operations in Somalia with respect to their reach, business models, access to finance, scale, profitlied on subsistence agriculture and fishing for meeting their daily needs.
+Over the years, entrepreneurs have realised social entrepreneurship's potential, specifically in fisheries, renewable energy, healthcare, and agriculture.
+Due to the heavy interest of donors and DFI programs in the sectors and the great potential of growth in these sectors, entrepreneurs can also receive technical and financial assistance, which helps in their journey.